 I’m very grateful to have been granted a Pinnacle Foundation Scholarship for 2018.
 As I finish my final year of law, the support the Pinnacle Foundation is providing me is of invaluable assistance as I prepare to enter the legal industry as a graduate.

-In particular, I’m grateful for the opportunity to be connected (through the mentor program) with the LGBT+ community within the legal profession.
+In particular, I’m grateful for the opportunity to be connected (through the mentor program) with the LGBTIQ+ community within the legal profession.
 I’m excited to pursue a career in the law and use the skills I gain to advocate for the rights of the vulnerable within my community.

 Brisbane Qld Master of Teaching (Science)

 The Pinnacle Foundation has provided me with an amazing start to the next stage of my studies.
 Not only has the financial support alleviated a lot of my stress, the mentoring received by the foundation has helped me immensely.
-I consider myself so lucky to be associated with a community which celebrates and builds the capabilities of LQBTIQ+ Australians.
+I consider myself so lucky to be associated with a community which celebrates and builds the capabilities of LGBTIQ+ Australians.
 This experience has made me more socially connected, self-aware and inspired to enact positive change in the world.

 Brisbane Qld, Master of teaching

 I was surprised and humbled to be receiving the Pinnacle Scholarship this year.
 Although I think we all face the professional realm with a bit of healthy trepidation, having the support of a mentor in my final few years of study has eased my fears about the future.
 If so many LGBTIQ+ people have “made it” before me, despite the trials we as a community face, so can I.